 As is true in human language, there are hundreds of computer programming languages.
-While each has its own merit, the major languages for scientific computing are C, C++, R, MATLAB, Python, Java, Julia, and Fortran.
-MATLAB, Julia, and Python are similar in syntax and typically read as if they were written in plain english.
-This makes both languages a useful tool for teaching but they are also very powerful languages and are very actively used in real-life research.
-MATLAB is proprietary while Python is open source.
-A benefit of being open source is that anyone can write and release Python packages.
-For science, there are many wonderful community-driven packages such as NumPy, SciPy, scikit-image, and Pandas just to name a few.
+While each has its own merit, the major languages for scientific computing are C, C++, R, MATLAB, Python, Java, Fortran and Julia.
+MATLAB, Python and Julia are similar in syntax and typically read as if they were written in plain English.
+This makes all three languages a useful tool for teaching but they are also very powerful languages and are very actively used in real-life research.
+MATLAB is proprietary while Python and Julia are open source.
+A benefit of being open source is that anyone can write and release packages.
+For science, there are many wonderful community-driven packages such as the Python packages NumPy, SciPy, scikit-image, and Pandas just to name a few.

 Launch the installer and follow the onscreen instructions.

 Congratulations!
 You now have the beginnings of a scientific Python distribution.

 It will be useful to have access to a UNIX command line to launch Jupyter notebooks, make and move directories, as well as to install extra packages for Python through the conda package manager.
 For those on OSX, we will use the built-in Terminal.app program.
 For those using Linux, we will assume you know what we are talking about and have some familiarity with the command line.

 Windows does not come with a UNIX command line interface.
 To install such an interface, we recommend using GitBash.
 To install, please navigate to their download page and follow the download instructions.
 Please set the following settings upon installation.